-The National Trust’s national theme for this year is ‘Women and Power’.
-This is to commemorate 100 years since women were given the vote.
+The National Trust’s national theme for 2018 was ‘Women and Power’.
+This was designed to commemorate 100 years since women were given the vote.
 We wanted to celebrate this also, but in our own unique way that focuses on our Georgian origins.

-Inside the mansion, from Ferbruary 2019, you will be able to uncover the stories of the life, love and loss of its women both upstairs and downstairs.
+Inside the mansion, from 1 March 2019, you will be able to uncover the stories of the life, love and loss of its women both upstairs and downstairs.

 Ann Bangham was the wife of Berrington’s creator, Thomas Harley and in 2016 we were sucessful in our bid for an original eighteenth-century dress that we believed belonged to Ann.
 For the first time our visitors will be able to experience an exquisite interpretation of Ann’s original Court Mantua dress in the new exhibition, 'A Dress Fit for a King'.

 You can discover more about Ann Bangham and her life at Berrington in the article attached below.
 You can also watch this video to discover what the conservators have already learnt about Ann by working with the dress:

 She has stated that, ‘I entertain a hypothetical narrative that gives cause for consideration of the choices that women have today as opposed to then, and the relatable subject of the sacrifices that we make in life’.